cadecuddy/AmongUs-Door-Doctor/README.md

 # AmongUs-Task-Tool
-### Got tired of menial Among Us tasks?
+### Got tired of menial doors on Polus?

 ### Well *look no further*...

-#### My Among Us task automator alleves the stress and repetition during a round, and gives you more time to catch the killer!
+#### My Among Us door solver alleves stress and repetition during a round, and gives you more time to catch the killer!

 #### Supported tasks so far:
 #### - Polus doors